How To Fill Out Your AACOMAS Application

 Citizenship Information

 If you are a dual citizen, make sure you mention your other country of citizenship.
-In case you have a US Visa, select Yes and fill in all your visa information.
+If you have a US Visa, select Yes and fill in all your visa information.
 Make sure that all the information you enter is to the best of your knowledge.

 Race and Ethnicity